 Personal Narratives of the Holocaust

-Through diaries and video testimony, students discover the personal stories and experiences of Jewish people during the Holocaust.
+Through videos featuring diaries and testimony, students discover the personal stories and experiences of Jewish people during the Holocaust through primary sources.
 This program is best suited for students with limited to moderate knowledge of the Holocaust and is appropriate for grades 6–12.

 Students explore stories of rescue and resistance during the Holocaust and the courageous individuals whose actions saved lives during a time of injustice.
 They are encouraged to consider how their own choices impact the lives of the people around them.
 This program is best suited for students who understand the core facts of the Holocaust and is appropriate for grades 6–12.